BOMIST/bomist-enterprise-utils/README.md

 ### Enabling HTTPS

 This requires having a public domain.
-Once you have one, make sure to create a DNS `A record` so it points to your server's IP.
+Once you have one, make sure to create a DNS `A record` so the domain, or a sub-domain, points to your server's IP.

-[Caddy](https://caddyserver.com) is used here for [automatic HTTPS](https://caddyserver.com/docs/automatic-https).
+[Caddy](https://caddyserver.com) is used here for [automatic HTTPS](https://caddyserver.com/docs/automatic-https) and as a reverse proxy redirecting traffic to CouchDB.
 This Ansible playbook installs Caddy and sets it up as a reverse proxy.

-Replace the `yourdomain.com` below with your actual domain.
+Replace `yourdomain.com` with your actual domain (or a sub-domain, for example `couch.yourdomain.com`).

 ```
 ansible-playbook -i hosts caddy/main.yml --extra-vars "domain=yourdomain.com port=5984"